-IT SPECIALIST
+Lesson 1 IT SPECIALIST

-An information technology specialist applies technical expertise to the implementation, monitoring, or maintenance of IT systems.
+specialist information technology An expertise applies technical the to implementation, monitoring, or maintenance of IT systems.
 Specialists typically focus on a specific computer network, database, or systems administration function.
-Specialty areas include network analysis, system administration, security and information assurance, IT audit, database administration, web administration, and more.
+Specialty areas include system analysis, administration, network security and information assurance, IT audit, database administration, web administration, and more.